erling6232/imagedata/docs/Notebook.rst

 Next, show the image series in the notebook.
 Notice how you can step through the slices and time points using the arrow keys.
+When using mouse scrolling, keep `shift` key pressed to avoid scrolling the window frame.

 .. code-block:: python